ietf/tao/Tao.md

 The Internet Society is an international, non-profit, membership organization that fosters the expansion of the Internet.
 One of the ways that ISOC does this is through financial and legal support of the other "I" groups described here, particularly the IETF.
 ISOC provides insurance coverage for many of the people holding leadership positions in the IETF process and acts as a public relations channel for the times that one of the "I" groups wants to say something to the press.

 Starting in spring 2005, the ISOC also became home base for the IETF's directly employed administrative staff.
 This is described in more detail in [BCP101], "Structure of the IETF Administrative Support Activity (IASA)".
 The staff initially includes only an Administrative Director (IAD) who works full-time overseeing IETF meeting planning, operational aspects of support services (the secretariat, IANA (the Internet Assigned Numbers Authority), and the RFC Editor, which are described later in this section), and the budget.
-He or she (currently it's a she) leads the IETF Administrative Support Activity (IASA), which takes care of tasks such as collecting meeting fees and paying invoices, and also supports the tools for the work of IETF working groups, the IESG, the IAB, and the IRTF (more about these later in this section).
+The IAD leads the IETF Administrative Support Activity (IASA), which takes care of tasks such as collecting meeting fees and paying invoices, and also supports the tools for the work of IETF working groups, the IESG, the IAB, and the IRTF (more about these later in this section).

 The IETF Administrative Oversight Committee (IAOC) consists of volunteers, all chosen directly or indirectly by the IETF community, as well as appropriate ex officio members from ISOC and IETF leadership.
 The IASA and the IAD are directed by the IAOC.